 Sometimes when I want to calm my brain at night from the day’s activities, I watch a program about the vastness of the universe.
 Listening to Neil deGrasse Tyson describe the universe and black holes, I soon rise above the petty concerns of the day.
 It’s a big universe out there, and although I am in it, my concerns are a bit part of it.

-I recently learned from Neil that all the planets, stars, and galaxies are in a relationship with each other:
+I recently learned from Neil that all the planets, stars, and galaxies are in a relationship with each other.

-We are all connected; to each other, biologically.
+We are all connected.
+To each other, biologically.
 To the earth, chemically.
 To the rest of the universe, atomically.

 Richard Rohr, founding director of the Center for Action and Contemplation in Albuquerque NM, observes: